Image

 research at CI

-The initial focus of Constructor Institute research has been on topics in software engineering.
+The initial focus of Constructor Institute of Technology research has been on topics in software engineering.
 Most processes in today’s world rely on software systems and tools, some of extraordinary complexity.
 Making these systems correctly is a major challenge.
-Constructor Institute research covers techniques of advanced software testing, mechanized mathematical proofs of software correctness, software engineering of quantum and Artificial Intelligence systems, software techniques for embedded systems and Smart Cities, self-healing, and self-adaptive systems and many more described in the pages of the research chairs.
+Constructor Institute of Technology research covers techniques of advanced software testing, mechanized mathematical proofs of software correctness, software engineering of quantum and Artificial Intelligence systems, software techniques for embedded systems and Smart Cities, self-healing, and self-adaptive systems and many more described in the pages of the research chairs.
 In the coming years, new topics will be added, particular in the area of quantum software engineering.

 Researchers

-Head of the Chair of Quantum Physics at Constructor Institute
+Head of the Chair of Quantum Physics at Constructor Institute of Technology

-Provost and Head of the Chair of Software Engineering at Constructor Institute
+Provost and Head of the Chair of Software Engineering at Constructor Institute of Technology

-President and Head of the Chair of Quantum Software Engineering at Constructor Institute
+President and Head of the Chair of Quantum Software Engineering at Constructor Institute of Technology

-Head of the Chair of Software Testing and Analysis Research (STAR) at Constructor Institute
+Head of the Chair of Software Testing and Analysis Research (STAR) at Constructor Institute of Technology

-Head of the Chair of Quantum Communications at Constructor Institute
+Head of the Chair of Quantum Communications at Constructor Institute of Technology